Construction Pause – Do you have an EOT claim?

-The Direction, in association with the Emergency Management (Activities-General No. 2) (COVID-19) Direction 2021 put a pause on, amongst other things, the carrying out of works at construction sites in the whole of South Australia (Construction Pause).
+The Direction, which replaced the Emergency Management (Activities-General No. 2) (COVID-19) Direction 2021, put a pause on, amongst other things, the carrying out of works at construction sites in the whole of South Australia (Construction Pause).
 Work is only permitted if it is urgently required for:

 - the construction, maintenance and repair of:

 to ensure the safety or security of the construction site;